MVoltaj/devinci_auto_presence/README.md

 To run it, go to the directory where you downloaded it, open cmd and type "python main.py".
 If it doesn"t work, you might try python3 main.py

-You can also download the .exe here : https://drive.google.com/file/d/1anKjZO21YgjW1pUlBuSRC2Bi1FeHs3ej/view?usp=sharing

-This will auto check your presence

 An optimized V2 version will come soon, including a better flow, better handling and cleaner code.

-If you find any bugs or have any questions, you can contact me at MVoltaj#6005
+If you find any bugs or have any questions, you can contact me on Discord : MVoltaj#6005

 I'm not responsible of any abusal uses of this software